Kanazawa Station

 Access

 Kaikaro is located in the Higashi Chaya-gai district.
-To get to the Higashi Chaya-gai district from Kanazawa Station take a Kanazawa Loop Bus to the Hashibacho bus stop.
-The bus takes 7 minutes and costs 200 yen.
-From Hashibacho bus stop, the Higashi Chaya-gai area is a 5 minute walk.
+To get to the Higashi Chaya-gai district from Kanazawa Station, take a Kanazawa Loop Bus or Hokutetsu bus from the East Gate / Kenrokuen Gate bus terminal to the Hashiba-cho bus stop.
+The Kanazawa Loop Bus flat fare is 220 yen for adults.
+From Hashiba-cho bus stop, the Higashi Chaya-gai area is about a 5 minute walk.

 Admission fees: